-Mandrill is a four long-legged animal, male of which is up to 19-37 kg in weight, though females are generally 10-15 kg.
+Mandrill is a four-long-legged animal, the male of which is up to 19-37 kg in weight, though females are generally 10-15 kg.
 They have a very short tail.
-Mandrills have bright colored bottles and are covered with a dark brown/black color.
+Mandrills have bright-colored bottles and are covered with a dark brown/black color.

 The face of the Mandrill animal is unique: There are two close-set eyes at the top, then a huge down-cast long nose will end up in a mouth.
 The male nose is bordered by red and blue patches, and it is reproduced on its buttocks.

-Mandrill animal, the largest of all monkeys, and one of the seven species of baboons (recognized as some distinct genus) are distinguished by their bright colors, especially by males.
-On adult males, the center and end of their nose are reddish.
+Mandrill animals, the largest of all monkeys, and one of the seven species of baboons (recognized as some distinct genus) are distinguished by their bright colors, especially by males.
+On adult males, the center and end of their noses are reddish.

 Men and women of the Mandrill animals have widespread nasal bones on both sides; It is more prominent in men.
 Their skin is purple in color and blue in small reds.